Tubular cluster algebras I: categorification: Triangulations of the sphere with 4 punctures

 We now describe three procedures $\unfold{D}$, $\unfold{U}$ and $\unfold{L}$ to modify an arc.
 They will be called \emph{unfolding maps}.
 For this, let $D'$ (resp. $U'$, $L'$) be the reflection of $D$ (resp. $U$, $L$) on the line $LU$ (resp. $LD$, $UD$).

 The procedure $\unfold{L}$ consists in pulling the point $L$ together with the semicircles surrounding it between the other two points and place it at the position $L'$ and then reflect the whole situation on the line $UD$ such that $L'$ is reflected back to the position $L$.
+See Figure~\ref{fig:unfoldL} for an example.

-Similarly the other two procedures $\mu_U$ and $\mu_D$ are defined.
+The other two procedures $\mu_U$ and $\mu_D$ are defined similarly.

 \begin{definition} For each $\frac{r}{s}\in \QQi$ we define its \emph{complexity} by